 How Our Healthcare Delivery Service Works

 DispatchHealth’s house call services can conveniently be requested via phone, mobile app, or through our site.
-Our certified healthcare teams consist of either a physician assistant or nurse practitioner, along with a medical technician, and will typically arrive at your home within a few hours.
-The medical kits brought onsite contain roughly 70 percent of the tools and technologies found in a traditional ER, allowing our medical teams to perform a variety of advanced tests and treatments: blood tests, a 12-lead EKG, IV fluids, and more.
+Our medical teams consist of either a physician assistant or nurse practitioner, along with a DispatchHealth medical technician (DHMT), and will typically arrive at your home within a few hours.
+The medical kits brought onsite contain nearly all of the tools and technologies found in a traditional ER, allowing our emergency care providers to perform a variety of advanced tests and treatments: blood tests, a 12-lead EKG, IV fluids, and more.
 To ensure continuity of care, DispatchHealth will also provide a detailed report to each patient’s living community, home health agency and/or primary care physician, in addition to electronically sending prescriptions to a patient’s pharmacy if needed.

-Offering house call service with a modern twist, DispatchHealth gives patients with physical disabilities a way to access convenient, high-quality medical care in the comfort of their homes.
-Contact us today for more information about our service, and start feeling better, sooner.
+Offering a house call service with a modern twist, DispatchHealth gives patients with physical disabilities a way to access convenient, high-quality medical care from the comfort of their homes.